Erasing Self-Supervised Learning Backdoor by Cluster Activation Masking: Experiments

 \subsection{Datasets}

 Following previous work \cite{Tejankar2023patchsearch}, we adopt \textbf{ImageNet-100} \cite{Tian2020imagenet100}, which contains images belonging to 100 randomly sampled classes from the 1000 classes of ImageNet \cite{Olga2015imagenet}.
-The training set has about 127K samples and the validation set has 5K samples. \textbf{STL-10} \cite{AdamCoates2011AnAO} contains 500/800 training/validation images for each of 10 classes.
+The training set has about 127K samples and the validation set has 5K samples.
+We also adopt \textbf{STL-10} \cite{AdamCoates2011AnAO} that contains 500/800 training/validation images for each of the 10 classes.